 System restore not working windows 10

-The first thing we recommend, uninstall any third-party antivirus (If installed on your System) before perform system restore.
+The first thing we recommend, uninstall any third-party antivirus (If installed on your System) before performing a system restore.

 Run System Restore in Safe Mode

-This is the most effective method work for most Windows users who experience System restore did not complete successfully.
+This is the most effective method work for most Windows users who experience System restore did not completed successfully.
 Safe Mode starts your PC with a minimum set of drivers and applications.
-And you may not see the problems when using System Restore through Safe Mode if driver or software conflict causing the issue.
+And you may not see the problems when using System Restore through Safe Mode if driver or software conflict causes the issue.